 Do I need to eat more fruit?
 Veggies?
 Fat?
 Protein?
 Anything?

 Maybe, but don’t automatically blame your diet.
 Make sure you’re getting enough healthy fat–especially omega-3s, which are found in foods like fatty fish and flaxseeds.
 However, there’s no quick-fix or magic diet for supple skin.
-Make sure you’re eating a balanced diet, minimal processed food and sodium, and include plenty of color.
+Make sure you’re eating a balanced diet, minimal processed food and sodium, and include plenty of colors.
 Fruits and veg are full of vitamins and micronutrients you can’t get anywhere else, and they’ll help your body from the inside out.

 Here’s how to hydrate your skin the right way: